pdxgx/covid19/README.md

 *Python and python packages:*

 We ran python scripts with Python 3.7, installed using [Anaconda](https://www.anaconda.com/distribution/).
 See docstrings of `*.py` files for further information on reproducing results.
-Packages were installed with `pip3` and include
+Packages were installed with `pip3` and include:

 * `matplotlib`
 * `mmh3`